-The outcome of the discussions was that whilst the formulaic outcome indicated vesting of 61.2%, the Committee decided to exercise its discretion to reduce this by a net adjustment of 19.0% to reflect the disappointing performance in some areas, specifically in relation to the environment.
-This means that the overall reduction in performance-related pay in the year as a result of environmental performance was 33.6%, reflecting 14.6% in the formulaic outcome and the further 19.0% net discretionary adjustment.
+The outcome of the discussions was that whilst the formulaic outcome indicated vesting of 61.2%, the Committee decided to exercise its discretion to reduce this to 43.2% to reflect the disappointing performance in some areas, specifically in relation to the environment.
 The Committee believes that this is a fair representation of the performance of the business during the year and reflects the fact that performance has been strong in some areas while variable reward has not been given for areas where performance has not met expectations.